 - Match your baked shells into like-sized pairs.
 Any odd macarons are for the baker.

-- To pipe your filling, transfer it to a piping pag or plastic baggie and snip a tiny hole at the corner.
+- To pipe your filling, transfer it to a piping bag or plastic baggie and snip a tiny hole at the corner.
 Leave space between the edge of the shell and the filling.
 This is the classical, professional standard.
 Macaron fillings should not be right up to the edge of the shells.
-And the mound of filling should not be as high as the shells.
+The mound of filling should not be as high as the shells.
 Otherwise, the fillings will ooze out when you take a bite.

 - Store finished macarons in the refrigerator.
 But always serve at room temperature.
 Unfilled shells can be packed carefully and frozen.